 In May 2021 we sadly lost one of our very dear and longstanding colleagues, Helen Ward.
-We wanted to find something to remember her legacy, and donated a defibrillator to local charity Craig’s Heartstrong Foundation.
+We wanted to find something to remember her legacy, so we donated a defibrillator to local charity Craig’s Heartstrong Foundation.

 PDMS is delighted to support the IOM Code Club with their trip to the CyberCenturion finals in London.

 Project Manager Fiona Anderson completed and graduated the Empowering Women to Lead Digital Transformation programme.
-In her blog she explains more about the programme and what she learnt.
+In her blog she explains more about the programme and what she learned.

-For many years we have actively been involved in charitable work, whether it’s a fundraiser in our office or participating in organised fundraising events.
+For many years PDMS has actively been involved in charitable work, whether it’s a fundraiser in our office or participating in organised charity events.

-The Heroes of Mann Awards evening was inspiring event, celebrating children’s champions on the Isle of Man
+Barbara Collister and Joanne Pontee attended The Heroes of Mann Awards evening which was inspiring event celebrating children’s champions on the Isle of Man.

-PDMS actively supports disadvantaged young people, through a mentoring programme, to be the best they can.
+PDMS actively supports disadvantaged young people, through the MCR Pathways mentoring programme, to be the best they can.

-PDMS was delighted to be one of the sponsors at this year’s Young Software Engineer of the Awards (YSE).
-The awards are organised by ScotlandIS, the trade body for the digital technologies industry in Scotland and form part of their annual ScotSoft Conference
+PDMS sponsored the Young Software Engineer of the Awards (YSE) 2021 which are organised by ScotlandIS, the trade body for the digital technologies industry in Scotland as part of their annual ScotSoft Conference.

 PDMS is pleased to announce that it is the latest company to sign up to the Digital Critical Friends Programme in Lanarkshire - a programme to bridge the skills gap by helping industry form a valuable relationship with a local school.

-We are proud to be advocates of environmental protection and are proud to hold the ISO14001 proving our commitment.
+PDMS is proud to be advocates of environmental protection and are proud to hold the ISO 14001 proving our commitment to sustainability.

-Find out how our three St. Ninian's students got on with their work experience placements.
+Find out how our three St. Ninian's students David, Philana and Hannah got on with their work experience placements at PDMS.